How long do I have to wait for my case to be heard?

 Limits on Santa Barbara County Small Claims Court

-The most a person can sue for in small claims court is $10,000.
-A corporation (or other corporate entity) cannot sue for more than $5,000.
+A person cannot sue for more than $10,000 in a case.
+A corporation (or other entity that is not a natural person), cannot sue in small claims court for more than $5,000.00.
 An individual can only file two small claims court cases for more than $2,500.00 in one year.
-A person or corporation can file as many cases seeking $2,500.00 or less.
+A person can file as many claims asking for $2,500 or less.

-Santa Barbara County Small Claims Court cases are heard in 2 courthouses across Santa Barbara County.
+Small Claims Court cases are heard in 2 courthouses across the County.
 The website address for Santa Barbara County Superior Court is: www.sbcourts.org.
-Here are the following locations where Small Claims Court cases are heard in Santa Barbara County:
+Here are the locations:

 The Anacapa Building is located at:1100 Anacapa Street Santa Barbara, CA 93101

 The phone number is: 805-882-4770

 The Cook Courthouse is located at:312-C East Cook St. Santa Maria, CA 93454